lusiux/ablage/README.md

 ## General

-Currently ablage has two different ways to use it:
+Currently ablage has two different modes to use it:
 * command line
 * web based gui

-The different ways unfortunately do **slightliy different** things!
+The different modes unfortunately do **slightliy different** things!

 ## Setup